google-marketing-solutions/vigenair/README.md

   * The total duration is also displayed below the segments list, so that users can preview the variant's duration as they select/deselect segments.
   * The list of A/V segments that make up the variant.
   * A description of the variant and what is happening in it.
-  * An LLM-generated Score, from 1-5, representing how well the variant adheres to the input rules and guidelines, which default to a subset of [YouTubes ABCDs](https://www.youtube.com/ads/abcds-of-effective-video-ads/).
+  * An LLM-generated Score, from 1-5, representing how well the variant adheres to the input rules and guidelines.
 Users are strongly encouraged to update this section of the generation prompt in [config.ts](ui/src/config.ts) to refer to their own brand voice and creative guidelines.
   * Reasoning for the provided score, with examples of adherence / inadherence.

 #### 4.2.
 User Controls for Video Rendering